 The NRRA allows foreign insurers to conduct business within the states without being admitted if they are included in the "Quarterly Listing of Alien Insurers", which is maintained by the NAIC.
-Among other requirements, the NAIC requires applicants to have a minimum capital surplus amount of \$45,000,000, create a US-based trust fund, file financial statements and copies of auditors' reports, and show an "established reputation of financial integrity and satisfactory underwriting and claims practice".
+Among other requirements, the NAIC requires applicants to file financial statements, copies of auditors' reports, names of their US attorney or other representative, and details of their US trust account to show that they have (1) a minimum shareholders' equity amount of \$45,000,000, (2) a US-based trust fund, and (3) a management team with "a proven and demonstrable track record of relevant experience, competence, and integrity".

 A company may also choose to become licensed by a state government.
-Alternatively, a non-admitted insurer can write a policy on a surplus line basis in cases where the insured's risk is too high for an admitted insurer to take on.
-For example, catastrophe insurance for natural disasters is frequently bought on a surplus line due to its risk.
-Finally, if no part of the insurance purchase takes place within the state itself, the non-resident insurer can validly conduct business in that state.
+Alternatively, a non-admitted insurer can, subject to certain requirements, write a policy on a surplus line basis in cases where the insured's risk is too high for an admitted insurer to underwrite.
+For example, catastrophe insurance for natural disasters is frequently bought on a surplus line basis due to its risk.